 The Wellness Newsletter: This regular communication keeps residents and fellows informed of all wellness and social events through the year.

-Business Medicine Rotation: A two-week elective rotation available to all Spectrum Health residents and fellows.
+Business Medicine Rotation: A two-week elective rotation available to all Corewell Health residents and fellows.
 The goal of the rotation is to learn about business and leadership opportunities in the field of medicine and to gain experience navigating an outpatient office, large health care system, and/or an academic medical center.

 Practical Medicine 101: An educational and social event series teaches topics not typically covered in residency such as job acquisition, contracts and negotiations, medical malpractice, financial wellness, etc. Dinner is provided, and significant others are encouraged to attend.

 Schwartz Rounds: Confidential, facilitated sessions where health care providers and employees can safely discuss the emotional and social issues they face in patient care.

 CISM: The Critical Incident Stress Management team is a group of trained facilitators available to facilitate confidential debriefing sessions after a critical patient event.

 Encompass is our employee assistance program and your link to free information, resources, confidential support, and referrals on most any concern that you may experience, whether personal or work related.